-I built my Instagram to over 300,000 followers by focusing on engagement and evolving with Instagram’s constantly changing algorithm.
-To help you crush it on Instagram this year, I decided to share nine engagement hacks that I used to build my account.
+I built my Instagram to more than 400,000 followers by focusing on engagement and evolving with Instagram’s constantly changing algorithm.
+To help you crush it on Instagram this year, I decided to share the nine Instagram hacks that I used to build my account.
 After the tips, The Close weighs in with three ways to beat the Instagram algorithm in 2023.

 1. Switch Up Your Location Tags

 Most agents know that they should be geotagging every post when relevant.
-After all, you are trying to get business from clientele in a specific area, right?
-What many agents don’t know is that switching up location tags can help get you in front of more people and is a great way to boost engagement.
+After all, you are trying to get business from clients in a specific area, right?
+One Instagram hack many agents don’t know is that switching up location tags can help get you in front of more people and is a great way to boost engagement.

-So try tagging different neighborhoods, small towns, businesses, country clubs, coffee shops (aka places your clients/future clients might be), and broader locations like cities or states.
+So try tagging different neighborhoods, small towns, businesses, country clubs, and coffee shops (aka places your current and future clients might be), alongside broader locations like cities or states.
 Mix it up and see which locations get you the most reach.

 Instant engagement hack: You don’t have to physically be in a location to tag it as long as the location is relevant to the post or caption.

 Before we dig into this tip, let’s address the elephant in the room: This engagement strategy can be annoying AF for your followers.
-When I tap my way through Instagram stories, I want to see something different than what I already see on the feed.
-But, there are some tactical reasons to share feed posts to your story:
+When I tap my way through Instagram stories, I want to see something different than what I’ve already seen on the feed.
+But there are some tactical reasons to share feed posts to your story:

 It gives your followers TWO chances to see the same piece of content.

-Instant engagement hack: Always share your Reels to your Story too, because Story views ALSO count as Reels views.
+Instant engagement hack: Always share your Reels to your Story too, because Story views ALSO count as Reel views.

 4. Add Engagement CTAs to Your Stories

-To get more views and interactions on your actual story, use questionnaires, polls, quizzes, stickers, emojis, or GIFs as your calls to action (CTAs).
+To get more views and interactions on your actual Story, use questionnaires, polls, quizzes, stickers, emojis, or GIFs as your CTA.
 These will lead to increased engagement on your Stories … which leads to increased engagement on your feed … which leads to increased serotonin levels in your brain!

-Also, the algorithm likes when users spend time on your profile.
+Also, the algorithm notices when users spend time on your profile.
 When the algorithm sees users going from your Story to your feed, it assumes you have high-quality content.

 6. Use Engaging Captions